RobertObkircher/ctf-writeups/README.md

 At this point I gave up because I was too tired after staying up all night I and wanted to try something easier.
 I went back to this challenge right before the end, but it was already too late and I didn't know how to continue.
-After the CTF was over I deliberately didn't look at any solutions and a few days later I tried again:
+A few days later I tried again:

-12. Look for overflow and indexing bugs.
+9. Look for overflow and indexing bugs.
 See [Failed Attempts: Overflow and indexing bugs](#overflow-and-indexing-bugs)
-13. If we have forward and backward jumps could happen that the size of both jumps oscilates between 8 and 32 bit immediates which would result in an invalid jump at the end.
+10. If we have forward and backward jumps could happen that the size of both jumps oscilates between 8 and 32 bit immediates which would result in an invalid jump at the end.
     At this point I wasted a lot of time with afl and cargo-fuzz again to try to find such a series of instructions.
     See [Failed Attempts: Fuzzing](#fuzzing) below.
-14. Try to find growing/shrinking instructions by hand: By looking at the function `code()` and at machine code I tried to find a way to grow and shrink instructions.
+11. Try to find growing/shrinking instructions by hand: By looking at the function `code()` and at machine code I tried to find a way to grow and shrink instructions.
 Shrinking was easy, but I couldn't come up with anything that grew.
-15. Write code that prints a histogram of instruction sizes.
+12. Write code that prints a histogram of instruction sizes.
 The largest one was only 25 bytes, which is not enough to match the 64 bytes from `let mut olen = insts.len() * 64;`.
 This means we have to find instructions that change size.
-16. Continue to look for instructions that expand: jumps with offset 0 are size zero, but there is no way to change the offset.
+13. Continue to look for instructions that expand: jumps with offset 0 are size zero, but there is no way to change the offset.

 Breakthrough: